NoBlackBoxes/LastBlackBox/course/buildabrain/session_1/README.md

 > **Expected Result**: A linear relationship.

 ### Watch this video: [Voltage Dividers](https://vimeo.com/1000782478)
+Here I say some things about voltage dividers.
 > [Concepts and Connections]()

 - [ ] **TASK**: Build a voltage divider using two resistors of the same value?
 Measure the intermediate voltage (between the resistors).